stelios333/yt-downloader/README.md

 # yt-downloader
-Download youtube videos as .mp4 for free.
+Download youtube videos as .mp4 for free with NO ADS.

-Note: we moved to [https://youtubedownloader.stelios333.repl.co/](https://youtubedownloader.stelios333.repl.co/), because now download engine is using PHP instead of JavaScript.
+Note: we moved to [stelios333.github.io/yt-downloader](stelios333.github.io/yt-downloader), because replit no longer offers free hosting